LinghaoChan/LinghaoChan/README.md

 # Links

-In my spare time, I will do some knowledge sharing, the following are the links.
+In my spare time, I will do some knowledge sharing😄 , the following are the links.

 + [Spectral Analysis of Graph Convolutional Network (GCN)](https://zhuanlan.zhihu.com/p/124727955)